shaydaniel7/readme-generator/README.md

 <br/>

 ## Description
-In this assignment, we were tasked with creating a command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package.
+This is a command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package.

 <br/>